AsiaMixTravel

 Boom Gorge – Road to the Heart of the Mountains

-On the way to Issyk-Kul, we pass through Boom Gorge — a narrow serpentine between steep cliffs, with the road running alongside the Chu River.
-The contrast of granite cliffs, rushing water, and winding tunnels is striking.
-Even a short drive leaves a vivid impression — especially for first-time visitors.
-It’s a symbolic gateway to eastern Kyrgyzstan, where nature sets the rules.
+We will drive through the Boom Gorge - a narrow serpentine between steep cliffs, along which the road runs along the Chu River.
+Here, the contrast of nature is especially felt: granite walls, turbulent water and winding tunnels.
+Even a short drive through the gorge will leave a strong impression - especially if you are driving for the first time.
+This is a kind of entrance to the eastern part of Kyrgyzstan, where nature begins to dictate its rules.

 Orto-Tokoy Reservoir